Consulta OnLine (periodico online)

 economy or "economy of little jobs".
 The constitutional principle of

-guarantee of work, in particular, requires that the involvement of the human being is
+guarantee of work, in particular, requires that

-strongly protected, in order to constantly adjust the legal system to the
+constantly adjust the legal system to the different needs of workers, not

-different needs of workers, not always implemented by the legislator.
+always implemented by the legislator.

 Nevertheless, in the